Surasia/InfiniteRippingGuide/README.md

 Some textures in Infinite are packed into a single .bitmap file, which HaloInfiniteModelExtractor cannot extract.
 For these textures specifically, you can use [Mohawk](https://github.com/Twigzie/Fantality-Infinite-Mohawk) which can extract them.
 Don't forget to rename them and put them into their proper directories once they are extracted.

-### Some of my mormal Maps are corrupted- how can I fix this?
+### Some of my Normal Maps are corrupted- how can I fix this?
 As HIME doesn't support some DirectX Normal types, it can cause corrupted normal maps to appear.
 To properly extract these textures, you need [RawTex](https://forum.xentax.com/viewtopic.php?f=18&t=16461) [[Mirror]](https://cdn.discordapp.com/attachments/1004426111633080380/1020822059477127258/Rawtex.rar).

 Simply drag the biggest .bitmap tag file (such as ```.bitmap[3_bitmap_resource_handle.chunk3]```) into Rawtex, change the scaling according to the file and select BC5S as the texture format.
 For the 0xOFFSET, start with "337" and slowly iterate until you get a proper normal map.